 Third-party providers also have the option to upload reports directly through the REST-API.
 Reports are based against a commit.

-To upload a report, make sure to generate an ID that is unique across all reports for that commit.
-If you want to use an existing id from your own system, we recommend prefixing it with your system’s name to avoid collisions, for example, mySystem-001
+To create a report, make sure to generate an ID that is unique across all reports for that commit.
+If you want to use an existing ID from your own system, we recommend prefixing it with your system’s name to avoid collisions, for example, mySystem-001.

 title, details and report_type are the only mandatory fields in the payload.
 The elements under the data array can be freely defined.
 They can represent any information you want to communicate to the user.
 Report data is mandatory and can contain up to 10 elements.
 The information contained in that array will be displayed at the top of a report along with the other fields in the payload.

 The same endpoint can also be used to update existing reports.
 The URL is also available as a GET and a DELETE endpoint.
 Once created, a report can be addressed with the generated UUID instead of the external id.
 Additionally, a GET for …/<commit-hash>/reports without an ID returns all reports belonging to this commit.